Trust-Machines/core-eng/stacks-dev-guide/working-with-projects.md

+TLDR: no issues without a linked project and no PRs without a linked issue.

 - Read about the new (as of 2023) GitHub Projects: https://github.blog/2022-11-15-the-journey-of-your-work-has-never-been-clearer/

 - GitHub Projects are a collection of issues and PRs.